Rascal585/Single-Player/Windows Getting Started Guide.md

 Depending on which configuration is used, your server port may differ.
 If 43594 is instead now 43595 because "rsccabbage.conf" is being used and you do not wish to edit it any, you will need to go into "Single-Player -> client -> Cache" and edit "port.txt" to reflect the new port being used by the game server.

-It is strongly suggested that you do not edit "default.conf" and instead make a copy of whatever .conf file, rename it to "local.conf" and edit that instead.
+It is strongly suggested that you do not edit "default.conf" and instead make a copy of whatever .conf file you wish to use, rename it as "local.conf" and edit that instead.
 That way, you always have working config to fall back on if something doesn't work the way you wish.
+If "local.conf" exists, it will override whatever is in "default.conf".

 Last but not least, always restart the game server after fully exiting it when you have made changes to your "local.conf" in order to have them be applied.
 An already running server will not read any changes to the file.